 - Most butcher knives come in a range of 6 to 14 inches and the smaller the knife, the smaller the piece of meat you’ll want to be working on.
 These are great for chops or fillets and can get around bone really well.
 If you’ve got a bigger hunk of flesh to take care of, go for a bigger knife.
 They’re perfect for skinning and, if you know your meat, you can use them to break down your animal into as many juicy steaks as you can handle.
 Your typical home chef tends to have one in the middle, around 8 to 10 inches, but you know better than anyone what you want to do with it, so you can buy accordingly.

 - Your cleaver should be built to give and take a serious pounding.
 With a classic rectangular shape and thick blade, they also come in a range of sizes, typically between 6 and 8 inches.
 This is helpful because everyone’s arms are also different lengths and when you’re using this tool, you want it to feel comfortable in your hand and not go flying off into the wall.
-You’re also looking for a balanced but tough blade that will cut through meat, sinew, and bone again and again.
+You’re also looking for a balanced but tough blade made of carbon steel that will cut through meat, sinew, and bone again and again.
 It doesn’t need to be razor-sharp, as blunt force is your main weapon here but it should be keen enough to slice through without tearing the food.

 Bone Cutting Ability

 No bones about it (sorry), both the butcher knife and the cleaver can tackle your animal’s skeleton, but only one is specifically designed for the task.
 Butcher knives with less flexible blades will be able to break through small bones, like those in poultry, but for anything larger, that’s where your sturdy cleaver comes into its own.
-If you are looking for a good quality boning knife, we have a buying guide here.
+If you are looking for a good-quality boning knife, we have a buying guide here.

 - Your butcher knife is a wonderful tool but is more useful for separating flesh from bones than smashing through them.
 If you have a less flexible butcher’s blade you should be able to chop through small bones without much fuss but it’s not your butcher knife’s primary job.
 If you have a curved blade it will help you get around the bones much more easily.